xmtp/xmtp-dot-org/docs/client-sdk/javascript/concepts/intro-to-sdk.md

 | Message streaming | Receive new messages in real-time. |
 | Message content validation | Ensure message security using this middleware. |
 | Message format validation | Ensure messages are properly formatted for the XMTP network using this middleware. |

+To learn how to build an app with the XMTP SDK, see [Quickstart for the XMTP JavaScript SDK](/docs/client-sdk/javascript/tutorials/quickstart).

+To learn about XMTP SDK classes and interfaces, see [XMTP Javascript SDK Reference](/docs/client-sdk/javascript/reference/classes/Client).